mdcao/npAnalysis/README.md

 Note that it might take a while to build the bwa index for this 9G-base database.

 ###Strain typing with MLST
-The database for MLST typing for three species,  K. pnuemoniae, E. coli and
+The database for MLST typing for three species,  K. pneumoniae, E. coli and
 S. aureus are make avaibale.
 Download (208KB) and unzip them:
 ```
 wget https://swift.rc.nectar.org.au:8888/v1/AUTH_15574c7fb24c44b3b34069185efba190/npAnalysis/MLST.tar.gz